 Time for Change

-Prior to the implementation of IRIS Financials, Quakers were a longstanding user of Infor SunSystems Version 4.
+Prior to the implementation of IRIS Financials, Quakers were longstanding users of Infor SunSystems Version 4.
 Adi Bilimoria, Management Accountant at Quakers explains the reasons why they decided to look for a new system and provider, “SunSystems was implemented a long time ago, way before I started with the organisation in 2000.
 The drive to change systems really came about because of two factors; firstly we needed to get more and better information from the system, we also needed something that would integrate with autonomous software used by the different arms of our business.
 Secondly, we were given notice that SunSystems Version 4 would stop being supported on our infrastructure, therefore we had to consider other options”

 The Selection Process